 Can you imagine the stress?

-I was busier, arranging all the papers I had in the cockpit rather than learning how to control the airplane.
+I was busier, arranging all my papers in the cockpit rather than learning to control the airplane.

-But why shall student pilots today have to face unnecessary challenges?
+But why do student pilots today have to face unnecessary challenges?

-Owning an iPad can easily aid in bypassing unnecessary challenges inside the cockpit for pilots.
+Owning an iPad can easily bypass unnecessary challenges inside the cockpit for pilots.

-To me, it seems that iPad is meant for aviation use.
+To me, it seems that the iPad is meant for aviation use.

-You, as a student pilot, even if you are simply flying for your private pilot license, must enjoy the ease of an iPad.
+As a student pilot, even if you are flying for your private pilot license, you must enjoy the ease of an iPad.

 The iPad you own will be a huge stress reliever for you inside the cockpit.

-You will be able to learn your flight instructions quicker because you will not be occupied only by arranging all the papers inside the cockpit.
+You will learn your flight instructions quicker because you will not be occupied only by arranging all the papers inside the cockpit.

-But as a student pilot, you are already investing money in aviation, so why not just spend a bit more for an iPad?
+But as a student pilot, you are already investing money in aviation, so why not spend more on an iPad?